fertur228/secondTask/README.md

-# Documentation for the "Coffee Shop" assignment
+# Documentation for the assignment 2 BACKEND DEV

 ## Project Description
 The project is a console application for managing orders in a coffee shop.
 It implements two types of orders: coffee orders and snack orders.
 The system allows you to enter orders via the console, after which a dynamic receipt with the total amount is generated.